Kannappa

 Painting, c.
 1820, portrays Shiva intervening to prevent Kannappa from sacrificing his eye.

-In South Indian traditions, Kannappa was a devotee of the Hindu god Shiva.
+Kannappa (Devanagari : कन्नप्पा) was a devotee of the Hindu god Shiva and is significant in South Indian traditions.
 His story is closely connected with the Srikalahasteeswara Temple in Andhra Pradesh.
-He is one of the 63 Nayanmars in the Tamil Saiva Siddhanta tradition.
+He is one of the 63 Nayanars in the Tamil Saiva Siddhanta tradition.

 Originally a hunter, Kannappar offered his devotion to a shiva lingam by making simple offerings and eventually sacrificing one of his eyes.
 As he prepared to offer the second, Shiva appeared from the linga, granting him liberation.

-Life and legend
+Narrative

-Kannappar was born in present-day Andhra Pradesh as Thinnan (meaning strong, robust or powerful in Tamil language).
-He belonged to a hunter family, and his father was the village chief.
+Kannappa was born in present-day Andhra Pradesh as Thinnan.
+His father was the village chief, and he came from a hunter family.

 Kannappa's devotion to Shiva began when he discovered the vayu linga (embodiment of air) while hunting in the forest.
 He offered the aniconic representation of Shiva whatever he could, including water from his mouth and meat from his hunts.
 These acts, while unconventional, were accepted by Shiva due to the hunter's sincerity and pure heart.
 Kannappa once noticed that the lingam was bleeding from one of its eyes.
 Without hesitation, Kannappa plucked out one of his own eyes and placed it on the lingam to stop the bleeding.
 When the other eye of the lingam began to bleed, Kannappa prepared to offer his remaining eye.
 To ensure he could correctly place his eye, he marked the spot with his foot.
-Moved by this act of devotion, Shiva appeared and stopped him, restoring his sight and granting him liberation.
+Moved by this act of devotion, Shiva appeared and stopped him, restoring both his eyes and granting him liberation.
 The vayu linga is worshipped at the Srikalahasteeswara temple in Andhra Pradesh.